 Chairman, Fresh Produce Safety Centre

-Michael Worthington was named CEO of Produce Marketing Association of Australia New Zealand (PMA A-NZ) in October of 2009, and retired from that position in October 2016.
-Michael served on the PMA A-NZ Council for three years prior to the establishment of PMA A-NZ Limited.
-Michael has 30 years senior management experience in large scale agribusiness with operational experience in a broad range of enterprises particularly in production, processing, supply chain logistics, sales & marketing (Australia, Asian, UK and US markets).
+Michael has 30 years senior management experience in large scale fresh produce businesses with operational experience in a broad range of enterprises particularly in production, processing, supply chain logistics, sales & marketing and investment.

 Joseph Ekman is Fresh Produce Group’s Technical Director, responsible for leading the team responsible for food safety and quality compliance, product technology and quality control.
 His role is to provide technical security for Fresh Produce Group’s diverse and innovative fresh produce programs.